syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 reports.Rows.Add("Stanley Hudson", new DateTime(2014, 09, 26), new DateTime(2014, 09, 30));

-//Detects number format in DateTable values.

-marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat);
+//Detects number format in DateTable values marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat);

-//Process the markers and detect the number format along with the data type in the template.
+//Process the markers and detect the number format along with the data type in the template marker.ApplyMarkers();

-marker.ApplyMarkers();

-//Saving the workbook as stream

-workbook.Version = ExcelVersion.Excel2013;
+//Saving the workbook as stream workbook.Version = ExcelVersion.Excel2013;

 FileStream stream = new FileStream("TemplateMarkerWithFormat.xlsx", FileMode.Create, FileAccess.ReadWrite);